Elevate your content with HubSpot Marketing Hub for content marketing. Discover how our strategies and HubSpot's tools drive success.

 Essentials to include in a style guide

-Type: Define font families, sizes, kerning, line spacing, colors for various content like headers, subheaders, text blocks, citations, quotes, or any other formatted text that might be used.
+Type: Define font families, sizes, kerning, line spacing, and colors for various content like headers, subheaders, text blocks, citations, quotes, or any other formatted text that might be used.

 Links and buttons: Determine the styles and colors for all links and buttons.
 Show examples and hex color codes for content links, sidebar links, submit buttons, form buttons, info buttons or any other link or button you may want to include.